-And one thing to note is this must always balance.
-And I emphasize always.
-It's important to keep in the back of your mind while we go on to discuss debits and credits.
-So remember our assets must always equal our liabilities plus owner's equity.
-This is important when we're looking at the different debits and credits within the accounts and making sure that this equation is always in balance.
+The most important thing to note is that this equation must always balance.
+Keep this in the back of your mind during the discussion of debits and credits; when reviewing the different debits and credits within the accounts, make sure that this equation is always in balance.

 Now, why do we use debits and credits?
-Well, debits and credits are used to show monetary changes within those individual accounts.
-They help to keep a detailed record of all the increases and decreases within our accounts, account groups, and financial statements.
-So debits and credits can either be increases or decreases.
-It just depends on the type of account that we're working with.
+Well, debits and credits are used to show monetary changes within individual accounts.
+They help to keep a detailed record of all the increases and decreases within accounts, account groups, and financial statements.
+So, debits and credits can either be increases or decreases; it simply depends on the type of account.

-And another thing to remember about debits and credits, going back to our accounting equation, is that in total our debits must always equal our credits.
-That's very important when you're looking at entries within our specific accounts, is that our debits in total must always equal our credits in total.
+Circling back to the accounting equation, another thing to remember about debits and credits is that in total, your debits must always equal your credits.
+This is very important when you are looking at entries within your specific accounts: the debits in total must always equal the credits in total.

-So let's look at the assets.
-Let's look at our cash.
-So what's going to happen to cash?
-Well, we're going to have a transaction that takes place, a cash sale, on any given date that this happens.
-And we're going to put that debit into the cash m because we're receiving cash for the sale, so our cash is going up.
-So that's going to be our debit to cash.
+Let's look at the assets, or cash, first.
+What's going to happen to cash?
+Well, you're going to have a transaction that takes place--a cash sale--on any given date that this happens.
+You're going to put that debit into the cash account, because you're receiving cash for the sale; therefore, your cash is going up.

-And now we also have our revenue.
-So let's take a look at our revenue.
-So the revenue-- remember we had $1,000 cash debit.
-We're also going to credit revenue for $1,000.
-So again, our total debits equal our total credits for that cash sale.
+Now, let's look at the revenue.
+Remember, you had $1,000 cash debit, so you're also going to credit revenue for $1,000.
+Again, your total debits equal your total credits for that cash sale.

-So then we're going to need to have a corresponding credit.
-And that credit is to our liabilities.
-So it's money that we owe.
-So if we look at our salaries payable for the salaries that we owe, we're going to see a credit in that salaries payable.
-So again, our total debits of $750 equal our total credits of $750.
+Next, you'll need to have a corresponding credit, and that credit is to your liabilities.
+In other words, it's money that you owe.
+If you look at your salaries payable for the salaries that you owe, you will see a credit in that salaries payable.
+Once again, your total debits of $750 equal your total credits of $750.

-So then we should see a corresponding debit of equal value.
-In this case, we do.
-If we look at cash, cash came in.
-We received cash from that contribution, so our cash is debited for $2,000.
-And again, our total debits of $2,000 equal our total credits.
+It follows, then, that you will see a corresponding debit of equal value.
+In the image below, you can see that cash came in.
+You received cash from that contribution, so your cash is debited for $2,000--and your total debits of $2,000 equal your total credits.